String and dilaton equations for counting lattice points in the moduli space of curves: Background

+For a labeled fatgraph $\Gamma$ of type $(g,n)$ and $(b_1,...,b_n)\in\bz_+^n$ define $N_{\Gamma}(b_1,...,b_n)$ to be the number of ways of assigning positive integer lengths to the edges of $\Gamma$ such that the lengths around the labeled boundary components are $(b_1,...,b_n)$.
+The discussion above shows that we can decompose the count of branched covers according to their labeled fatgraphs:

+where the indexing set $\fat$ is the space of labeled fatgraphs of genus $g$ and $n$ boundary components.
+(The automorphisms of $\Gamma$ act as isomorphisms between different assignments of positive integer edge lengths to $\Gamma$.)
+It is proven in \cite{NorCou} that $N_{g,n}(b_1,...,b_n)$ is quasi-polynomial in the $b_i$ despite the fact that each $N_{\Gamma}(b_1,...,b_n)$ is only piecewise quasi-polynomial in the $b_i$.

+Fatgraphs appear in another context.
 Let $\modm_{g,n}$ be the moduli space of genus $g$ curves with $n$ labeled points.
 The {\em decorated} moduli space $\modm_{g,n}\times\br^n_+$ equips the labeled points with positive numbers $(b_1,...,b_n)$ \cite{PenDec}.
 It has a cell decomposition due to Penner, Harer, Mumford and Thurston

-where the indexing set $\fat$ is the space of labeled fatgraphs of genus $g$ and $n$ boundary components.
-A {\em fatgraph} is a graph $\Gamma$ with vertices of valency $>2$ equipped with a cyclic ordering of edges at each vertex.
-The cell decomposition (\ref{eq:cell}) arises by the existence and uniqueness of meromorphic quadratic differentials with foliations having compact leaves, known as Strebel differentials which can be described via labeled fatgraphs with lengths on edges.
-Restricting this homeomorphism to a fixed $n$-tuple of positive numbers $(b_1,...,b_n)$ yields a space homeomorphic to $\modm_{g,n}$ decomposed into compact convex polytopes
+which is proven using the existence and uniqueness of meromorphic quadratic differentials with foliations having compact leaves, known as Strebel differentials which can be described via labeled fatgraphs with lengths on edges.